trade-tariff/electronic-tariff-file/README.md

 ### To create a new file in ICL VME format
 `python3 create.py uk`
+`python3 create.py uk 4 5`

+- argument 1 is the scope [uk|xi],
+- argument 2 is the start index (1st digit of comm code)
+- and argument 3 is the end index  (1st digit of comm code); arguments 2 and 3 are optional.

-`python3 create.py uk 4 5` where argument 1 is the scope [uk|xi], argument 2 is the start index (1st digit of comm code) and argument 3 is the end index  (1st digit of comm code); arguments 2 and 3 are optional.
+`python3 create.py uk 0 10 2022-07-21 ` where

+- argument 1 is the scope [uk|xi],
+- argument 2 is the start index (1st digit of comm code)
+- and argument 3 is the end index  (1st digit of comm code); arguments 2 and 3 are optional.
+- argument 4 is the date to create the data for

 ### To delete files from AWS